dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-6948** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-The ‘Number of Days  Worked’ in the [CDI Query Score Card](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#cdi-query-score-card-report) and Score Card by Admission Month were not showing a correct total.
+The ‘Number of Days  Worked’ in the [CDI Query Score Card](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#cdi-query-score-card-report) and [Score Card by Admission Month]() were not showing a correct total.
 This has been corrected so that the calculation is now the total number of unique day/user combinations, rather than counting every touch per day per user.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Remove Principal Dx from outpatient accounts
+### Remove Principal Dx From Outpatient Accounts

 **CACTWO-6982** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-The dropdown next to the Compute button in an account will now only show the Principal DX option if the account is an inpatient account.
+The dropdown next to the [Compute button](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/accessing-accounts/computing-a-drg/#code-sequencing) in an account will now only show the Principal DX option if the account is an inpatient account.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Add Pre and Post columns to the Audit Drilldown in Account Search
+### Add Pre and Post Columns to the Audit Drilldown in Account Search

 **CACTWO-6984** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-8 new columns have been added to Account Search when the [Drilldown](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level) of Audits is used:
+8 new columns have been added to [Account Search](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level) when the [Drilldown](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level) of Audits is used:
 * Pre-Audit GMLOS & Post-Audit GMLOS
 * Pre-Audit DRG & Post-Audit DRG
 * Pre-Audit ROM & Post-Audit ROM